2025 Davao Oriental earthquakes: Government

 The Office of Civil Defense (OCD) held a briefing regarding the earthquake, with President Bongbong Marcos directed numerous agencies to assess the situation in Davao and told Filipinos to "stay calm" and told the frontline agencies the next day to work "round-the-clock".
 The Philippine Coast Guard temporarily suspended sea travels in Eastern Visayas and Southeastern Mindanao; the suspensions were eventually lifted that same day upon expiration of the tsunami advisory.
 The Bureau of Fire Protection (BFP) and the Armed Forces of the Philippines were deployed to help assist with relief efforts while the Davao and Caraga regional headquarters of the Philippine National Police were placed on "full alert".
 The BFP started inspecting structures in Butuan.
 The Department of Public Works and Highways started clearing operations in Davao Oriental.
 The Civil Aeronautics Board of the Philippines urged airlines to provide flexible arrangements to passengers affected and also asked them to assist relief efforts.

 The OCD Region XI conducted an aerial assessment of the damage caused by the earthquake.
 The DSWD in Tarragona, Davao Oriental held child-friendly activities to assist children affected by the earthquake.
 The National Disaster Risk Reduction and Management Council (NDRRMC) placed its operations on red alert.
-It reported on October 12 that a total of worth of assistance had been provided to a total of 70,676 affected families from Davao and Caraga regions.
+On October 24, the NDRRMC reported that a total of worth of assistance had been provided to the Davao and Caraga regions.
 The Philippine Army deployed soldiers to Davao Oriental, Davao de Oro, Davao del Norte, and Agusan del Sur to assist in emergency and relief operations.

 Vice President Sara Duterte visited Davao Oriental to express sympathy and assured support through the Office of the Vice President’s Davao Satellite Office.
 President Marcos also visited Davao Oriental and pledged assistance.
 Marcos ordered the release of in aid to local government units in the Davao and Caraga Region hit by the twin earthquakes.
 His office provided to Davao Oriental and varying amounts to other affected areas.